 - achieving an appropriate level of awareness of security controls among all employees, contractors and third parties, relevant to their roles and responsibilities, and an appropriate level of skills and qualifications, sufficient to execute those security controls;

-- assuring conformity to the terms and conditions of employment related to security;
+- assuring the conformity to the terms and conditions of employment related to security;

 - motivating adherence to the security policies of the organization, such as with an appropriate sanctions policy; and